poechsel/YaiKe/README.md

-# Kademlia
+# YaiKe

-Yet another implementation of Kademlia in Erlang
+et another implementation of Kademlia in Erlang